branchialspace/foldbender/README.md

 # alphafold-transform
-Utilities for converting Alphafold/PDB molecules into graph representations for use with graph networks.
+Notebooks for converting Alphafold/PDB molecules into graph representations for use with graph networks.
 Used as data preprocessing for my CAFA 5 project.